 ‘Do you know Dean?’ the woman says to me, hanging up.
 ‘We’ve been trying to get into the penthouse flat.’

 ‘No. I’m a nursing assistant come to see a patient.
 In the basement.’

 ‘Oh,’ she says, and shares a look with her partner.
 Patient?
 Basement?
 That wasn’t in the overview.
 They couldn’t look more alarmed if I’d taken out a tin of paint and began swiping a big red cross on the door.

 The partner of my patient appears after a few buzzes on the intercom.
-A slouching, middle-aged man with a prickly chin and a a squint-eyed leer, he looks like Popeye ten years into retirement and suffering the effects of all those lost ‘spinach’ years.
-He’s still in his pyjamas even though it’s late afternoon, and he stands on the threshold, scratching the side of his belly distractedly, and frowning.
+A slouching, middle-aged man with a prickly chin and a a squint-eyed leer, like Popeye ten years into retirement, suffering the effects of all the lost ‘spinach’ years.
+He’s still in his pyjamas even though it’s late afternoon, and he stands on the threshold, scratching the side of his belly, and frowning.

 ‘What d’yee want?’ he says, distributing a furious eye amongs the three of us, then glancing up at the sky.

 ‘Jaysus feckin’ chris will yee look at tha,’’ he says.

 And, of course, we do.

 I suppose I’ve reached an age when I can’t expect a trip to the dentist without needing some kind of remedial work, largely because of all the crappy fillings I had when I was younger.
 In the seventies, things were different.
 Dentists were a rowdy, lawless bunch, The Cavity in the Wall gang, hanging out of their windows, touting for trade, drilling you full of amalgam if you dared to walk past, whistling.